Psychology Graduate

 Psychology Graduate – SEN Teaching Assistant

-Are you a Psychology graduate with a passion for supporting children with special educational needs (SEN)?
+Are you a Psychology graduate with a genuine passion for supporting children with special educational needs (SEN)?

-Would you like to gain valuable, hands-on experience working with pupils who have autism (ASC), SEMH (social, emotional, and mental health) needs, and additional learning difficulties?
+Do you want hands‑on experience working with pupils with autism (ASC), SEMH needs, and a range of learning differences?

-Are you looking for a role that will help you develop the skills and experience needed for a future career in educational psychology, teaching, or therapy?
+Are you looking to build the skills and experience needed for a future career in educational psychology, therapy, or SEN teaching?

-If so, this Psychology Graduate – SEN Teaching Assistant role in Kensington could be the perfect opportunity for you.
+If so, this Psychology Graduate – SEN Teaching Assistant role in Fulham could be the ideal next step for you.

 The School Offers

-• A supportive team of teachers, therapists, and SEN professionals who will help you grow in your role
+• A collaborative team of teachers, therapists, and SEN practitioners

-• Excellent experience for graduates looking to pursue a career in psychology, SEN teaching, or therapeutic support
+• Excellent hands‑on experience for Psychology graduates pursuing careers in teaching, therapy, or educational psychology

 The Role – Psychology Graduate SEN Teaching Assistant